jyablonski/jyablonski_praq/book_notes/data_intensive_apps.md

 Graph Models typically don't enforce a schema for the data they store, so it can easily adapt to changing business requirements.

 # Chapter 3 Storage and Retrieval
+Indexes are used to basically store a small amount of metadata about how to query the data you want.
+They slow down writes, but improve query times.
+So you usually shouldn't index everything.
+Know your query patterns before hand.

+# Chapter 4 Encoding and Evolution
+Staged rollout - server side technique when you update a very large application base so only a few nodes at a time get the new version.
+In client side apps this won't work, bc you can't really force the client to update.
+    * Old and new versions of code and releases might co-exist at the same time.
+    * Backwards Compatibility - Newer code can read data written by older code
+    * Forward Compatibility - Older code can read data written by newer code.

+Encoding - when you want to send data over a network, you have to encode it as some kind of self-contained sequence of bytes.
+You can't use your personal PCs internal pointers anymore where the data sits in memory, which is why this sequence of bytes look different than what we're used to.
+    * Serialization - Turning in memory objects into a series of bytes to store it or transmit it somewhere.
+    * Deserialization - Turning an unreadable series of bytes into an object you can interact with in memory.
+      * Takes time for the CPU to deserialize the bytes.
+    * Python example - `pickle` library
+      * Stores in memory objects as a sequence of bytes.
+      * It becomes difficult to share these things across programming languages.

+File Types
+    * XML used to be used a lot but it's very verbose and complicated
+    * JSON used a lot bc it's natively supported by web browsers, can distinguish numbers and strings but precision (float values etc) can get fkd up.
+      * Uses a lot of space compared to binary formats.
+    * CSV used a lot but everything is represented as strings

+## Binary Encoding
+Protocol buffers are binary encoding libraries that require a schema for any data encoded.
+Comes with a code generation tool in your respective programming language to create the classes + schemas for you.
+Array / list fields - `repeated` object type.
+    * Lightweight and compact bc field names are ommitted from the encoded data.
+    * Schema is a valid form of documentation to see what the message is made up of.

+Avro is similar but different to protobufs, it has a schema and has 2 versions for humans to read and machines to read.

+Service Oriented Architecture - decomposing a large application into smaller services by area of functionality so they request things they need from each other.
+    * Goal is to make application easier to change and maintain by making each service independently deployable and evolvable.

+Web Service - when HTTP is the protocol for talking to a service.

+REST is a design philosophy to emphasize simple data formats, using URLs to identify resources, and using standard HTTP features for authentication and requests.
+    * Commonly use JSON.

+Remote Procedure Protocol (RPC) - make a request to a network service look the same as calling a function in a programming language
+    * Flawed bc networks are inherently unpredictable.
+      * Can be unavailable, no internet, inconsistent response times, or timeout.

+Message Broker - messages get sent to a queue or topic, and the broker ensures the message is delivered to one or more consumers or subscribers to that topic.
+    * Rabbit MQ, Kafka etc.
+    * Pub / Sub architecture.

+# Chapter 5 Distributed Data